ckf42/shdl/README.md

 this=line=will=also=be=ignored
 mirror=first.mirror
 dir=./this_will_not_be_used
-nocolor=this message will be ignored dir=~/document directory to save file mirror=second.mirror autoname=these words will be ignored
+nocolor=these words will be ignored dir=~/document directory to save file mirror=second.mirror autoname=these words will be ignored